sidganti/sidganti/README.md

 ### Hi there 👋 I'm Sid Ganti

-* Data Science BS student at The University of Michigan
+* Data Science BS Grad from The University of Michigan
 * Working part time as a Software Developer at CAEN
 * Interested in Full Stack Development, ML/AI, UI/UX